-It’s high in protein (25 grams per serving) and has 13 grams of fiber.
+Bean based pastas are high in protein (Banza has 25 grams per serving) and they also are higher in fiber (Banza has 13 grams of fiber).
 It has about half the amount of carbs found in regular pasta.
-If you’re picky about your pasta shape, it comes in shells, rotini, elbows, etc.
+If you’re picky about your pasta shape, it even comes in shells, rotini, elbows, etc. Healthy and artistic.

-You can find chickpea-based pasta at the grocery store.
-Target and Thrive Market carry Banza and I believe Whole Foods and Trader Joe’s do as well!
+You can find chickpea-based pasta at most grocery stores.
+Target and Thrive Market carry Banza and I know Whole Foods, Stop n Shop, and Trader Joe’s do as well!
 We were lucky enough to find this at Stop n Shop so check your regular grocery store first!
-It may be hidden in the healthy food section of the store, so check there.
+It may be hidden in the healthy food section of the store, so check there too.

 Sesame Spray Oil.

-Ideally toasted if you can find it.
-Now, before you get upset that it’s a specialty item, hear me out.
+Ideally toasted variety if you can find it.
+Now, before you get upset that it’s a specialty item, a likely a bit pricey hear me out.

 First, if you aren’t using sesame on your food, your tastebuds are missing out.
 It adds a nutty layer of flavor wherever you spray it.